If sleep doesn’t have any calories, how can too much or too little make you fat? Why would you need sleep to lose weight?

 - Use of blue light emitting devices – television, computer, phones.
 All interrupt circadian rhythm.

-To fall asleep naturally, body lowers cortisol and raises melatonin.
+To fall asleep naturally, the body lowers cortisol and raises melatonin.
 Blue light interrupts this rhythm by disrupting the melatonin secretion.
 This causes us to spike our cortisol at night, making it difficult to fall asleep.
 This can also make waking up the next day very difficult, as the body raises cortisol to help us wake up.

 Stop The Night Time Wake Up